lowquark/zinc/README.md

     module big:foo_subsystem {
       function do_foo(Big b) {
-        // I still have access to data in b, but I have specific privileges within B }
+        // We can modify b.foo here (but only read from b.bar) }
     }

     module big:bar_subsystem {
       function do_bar(Big b) {
-        // I still have access to data in b, but I have specific privileges within B }
+        // We can modify b.bar here (but only read from b.foo) }
     }

 In this example, `struct Big` is assumed to be some kind of God class, which is divided into `Foo` and `Bar`: logically distinct concepts with fragile internal state that shouldn't be altered by anyone who isn't in the loop.
-As part of its complex task, `big` divides up responsibility between its subsystems, and it does so without sacrificing scope ---a method call would be entirely restricted to the contents of `Foo` or `Bar`, requiring additional API complexity.
+As part of its complex task, `big` divides up responsibility between its subsystems, and it does so without sacrificing scope ---a standard OOP method call would be entirely restricted to the contents of `Foo` or `Bar`, requiring additional API complexity.

 With the `access` concept, I'm hoping the compiler can help protect data integrity in complex processes without the programmer having to divide everything up into objects, fretting over whether